crypto-com/thaler-docs/docs/getting-started/local-devnet.md

 ## Azure Account Creation

 You will first need to create an [Microsoft Azure](https://azure.microsoft.com/) account with a `pay-as-you-go` subscription.
-This will require providing your credit card information to `Microsoft Azure` and you may be subject to charges when you create a virtual machines.
+This will require providing your credit card information to `Microsoft Azure` and you may be subject to charges when you create a virtual machine.

 Please read `Microsoft Azure` free trial introduction to see if you are eligible for the free-tier.

 ## Create your SSH key

-To access your remote Azure VM later, you will first need to create a SSH key in your local computer.
+To access your remote Azure VM later, you will first need to create an SSH key in your local computer.
 You can follow the steps [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ## Azure VM creation